 - Eisbrecher does this on the song "Eisbrecher".
 And as an added bonus, this song is on their self-titled album.

 - Rammstein does this during the song "Wollt Ihr Das Bett in Flammen Sehen?"
-And also, obviously, on a track titled "Rammstein".
+And also, obviously, on tracks titled "Rammstein" and "Rammlied".

 - The And One song "And One" is nothing but this with no other lyrics.
 But they slip their name into a few other songs as well, with more subtlety.